facebook/react-native/docs/Troubleshooting.md

 ## Module that uses `WebSocket` (such as Firebase) throws an exception

 React Native implements a polyfill for WebSockets.
-These polyfills are initialized as part of the react-native module that you include in your application through `require('react-native')`.
+These polyfills are initialized as part of the react-native module that you include in your application through `import React from 'react-native'`.
 If you load another module that requires WebSockets, be sure to load/require it after react-native.

 So:
 ```
-var React = require('react-native');
+import React from 'react-native';
-var Firebase = require('firebase');
+import Firebase from 'firebase';
 ```

 Requiring firebase *before* react-native will result in a 'No transports available' redbox.